untillpro/scm4j/scm4j-vcs-api/README.md

 	- If `firstCommitId` is null then all commits until commit specified by `untilCommitId` inclusively are fetched
 	- If `untilCommitId` is null then all commits starting from commit specified by `firstCommitId` are fetched
 - `List<VCSCommit> getCommitsRange(String branchName, String firstCommitId, WalkDirection direction, int limit)`
-    - Returns ordered list of `limit` commits starting from commit specified by `firstCommitId` in direction specified by `direction`
+    - Returns ordered list of `limit` commits (0 is unlimited) starting from commit specified by `firstCommitId` in direction specified by `direction`
     - If `firstCommitId` is null then commits are starting at branch `branchName` first commit (for ASC direction) or at head of branch (for DESC direction)

 # Using Locked Working Copy